gaearon/react-hot-loader/README.md

 You may(but it's not required) place `hot` to the every route/page/feature/lazy chunk, thus make updates more scoped.

-You don't need to wrap every component with `hot`, application work work fine with a single one.
+You don't need to wrap every component with `hot`, application works fine with a single one.

 ### (old)`hot(module, options)(Component, options)`